-$I\ have$ argued in this paper that the Aadhaar project signals a new turn in the thinking on the institutional design, by importing ideas of networked governance and biometric mapping of the population.
+I have argued in this paper that the UID signals a new turn in the thinking on the institutional design, by importing ideas of networked governance and biometric mapping of the population.
 It does not articulate an orthodox neoliberal position.
 It segregates the state's legislative power and the executive wing, and thereby tries to make the executive free, and shield it, from the compulsions and negotiations of populist democracy.
 Without challenging the sovereignty of the state, it opens up the executive to the non-state actors.
-It posits a different ontology wherein the individual's bodily presence becomes the attribute for recognition by the state and market, and thereby enunciates a different form of freedom.
-But, at the same time, it re-territorialises the body and demands demographic information and a proof of residence.
-Through these moves, governmentality has for the first time in India started to move beyond the institutional domain of the state.
-I suggest that this can be seen as the coming of a new 'bureaucratic moment.'
+It posits a different ontology wherein the individual's bodily presence becomes the attribute for recognition by the state and market, and thereby, enunciates a different form of freedom.
+But, at the same time, it reterretorialises the body and demands demographic information and a proof of residence.
+Through these moves, the governmentality for the first time in India has started to move beyond the institutional domain of the state.
+I suggest that this can be seen as the coming of a new "bureaucratic moment."